hiroinamine/scala-release-app/README.md

 - sbt-native-packager - publish docker container

 ### Usage
-if it is a private repository, you need to login first:
+* if it is a private repository, you need to login first:

 `$ docker login `

+* to publish SNAPSHOT version:

+`$ sbt docker:publish`

+* release process:

 `$ sbt "release with-defaults" `